dimiarbre/MFDL/README.md

 ```

 ### 2. Housing Experiments
-Note this is the most expensive computation here!
+Note this is the most expensive and longest computation here!
 Step 1 should require around 200GB of RAM (creating the workloads for peertube and ego is expensive, even if we optimize it to the maximum by caching repetitive parts), and step 2 requires simulating decentralized learning in multiple settings, which may take time.
-It is recommended to
+It is recommended to follow the order described below.
-For the paper, we used a 256 cores machine with 512GB of RAM.
+For the paper, we used a 256 cores machine with 512GB of RAM, and required around 10 hours to perform all graphs.

 **Step 1: Pre-cache optimal correlations**